Walmart Working on Sustainable Suppliers Index

-The announcement was made today during a meeting with 1,500 of suppliers, associates and sustainability experts.
+The announcement was made last week during a meeting with 1,500 suppliers, associates and sustainability experts.

 "Customers want products that are more efficient, that last longer and perform better," said Mike Duke, Walmart's president and ceo.
 "And increasingly they want information about the entire lifecycle of a product so they can feel good about buying it.
 They want to know that the materials in the product are safe, that it was made well and that it was produced in a responsible way.